camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/020-process-engine/200-multi-tenancy.html.md

 ## Configuring the Database

 Before configuring process engines, we have to set up a database schema for every tenant.
-In general, you can use the camunda database setup scripts.
-Nevertheless, you may have to adapt the creation scripts to point to the correct schemas.
-In this tutorial, we have prepared these scripts for you.
+In this section we will explain how to do so.

 Start up JBoss by running `$CAMUNDA_HOME/start-camunda.{bat/sh}`.
 After startup, open your browser and go to `http://localhost:8080/h2/h2`.
 Enter the following configuration before connecting: